South Carolina Personal Injury Lawyer

 Other examples include things like a business failing to mop up a spill, thereby exposing customers to a major slip and fall accident risk.
 If you're facing serious injuries, speak to a South Carolina personal injury attorney immediately.

-Compensation Available for Injured Victims
+Compensation Available for Injured Victims in South Carolina

 Under South Carolina Code section 15-38-15, injured victims may be able to hold a negligent defendant liable for the full extent of their damages.
-A personal injury settlement should account for both direct financial losses (such as a hospital bill) and for intangible, non-economic damages (such as the victim’s pain and suffering).

 We can help you seek damages for: